filia’s grantmaking strategy

 Funding in Germany

-IIn Germany, filia supports women* and girls through its two empowerment programs that take participatory approaches.
+In Germany, filia supports women, girls and LBTIQ+ through its two empowerment programs that take participatory approaches.

-Participation und Empowerment for girls* and young women*
+Participation und Empowerment for girls, young women and LBTIQ+

-The MädchenEmpowermentProgramm (MEP) has been in existence since 2012 and exclusively supports projects by and for girls* and young women*.
-The girls’ advisory Council consisting of 12 young women* between the ages of 14 and 24 decides once a year which projects will be supported.
-The girls* and young women* have experienced discrimination themselves in different ways.
-They contribute with their knowledge and experience to the discussions and decisions about which girls*’ projects in Germany should be supported by filia..
+The MädchenEmpowermentProgramm (MEP) has been in existence since 2012 and exclusively supports projects by and for girls, young women and LBTIQ+.
+The Girls’ Advisory Council consisting of 12 young women and LBTIQ+ between the ages of 14 and 24 decides once a year which projects will be supported.
+The young women and LBTIQ+ have experienced discrimination themselves in different ways.
+They contribute with their knowledge and experience to the discussions and decisions about which girls’ projects in Germany should be supported by filia.

 Funding in Central and Eastern Europe

-Focus on women* in Central and Eastern Europe
+Focus on women and LBTIQ+ in Central and Eastern Europe

 The transformation processes in the countries of Central and Eastern Europe are very different, they are neither linear nor complete.
-As we can currently observe almost worldwide, strong nationalist and fundamentalist movements as well as right-wing populist or right-wing extremist governments in Central and Eastern Europe, are causing a deterioration in the prospects of many women* and girls* for a self-determined life and the fulfilling of their human rights: fundamentalism is expanding at the expenses of women* and girls* rights; armed conflicts prevent emancipatory developments; rigid legislation restricts the scope of action of civil society and makes financial support more difficult.
+As we can currently observe almost worldwide, strong nationalist and fundamentalist movements as well as right-wing populist or right-wing extremist governments in Central and Eastern Europe, are causing a deterioration in the prospects of many women, girls and LBTIQ+ for a self-determined life and the fulfilling of their human rights: fundamentalism is expanding at the expenses of women’s, girls’ and LBTIQ’s rights; armed conflicts prevent emancipatory developments; rigid legislation restricts the scope of action of civil society and makes financial support more difficult.

 Funding Global South

 Since its foundation in 2001, filia has been promoting feminist structures in countries in the so-called Global South.
-Cooperation with women’s* foundations and women’s* organizations in these countries enables filia to act in solidarity and redistribute money.
-Our goal is to use funding from Germany to support the self-determined work of women’s* rights activists.
+Cooperation with women’s funds and women’s organizations in these countries enables filia to act in solidarity and redistribute money.
+Our goal is to use funding from Germany to support the self-determined work of feminist activists.

-filia raises money for women* and girls* in the Global South
+filia raises money for women, girls and LBTIQ+ in the Global South

 Networking is important

 The international networks in which filia is active, plays a central role in our international work.
-For example, annual meetings of the Prospera International Women’s Foundation Network, of which filia is a member, are held.
+For example, annual meetings of the Prospera International Women’s Funds Network, of which filia is a member, are held.
 This is supplemented by monthly video conferences.
-The meetings enable us, as well as the other women’s* foundations, to learn and exchange information about how the situation for women* is changing in the respective countries.
+The meetings enable us, as well as the other women’s funds, to learn and exchange information about how the situation for women and LBTIQ+ is changing in the respective countries.
 We discuss new and old strategies to learn and develop project ideas.

 Current funding distribution